+Question logic Next question

 C6.

+Name Multilingualism

+Category Manifestation

+Weight 50%

-Name Multilingualism Category Manifestation Weight 50% Question type Multiple choice (1 answer possible) Rationale This item assesses the ability and the extent of the digital public service to consume multilingual data, information and knowledge from multilingual environments.
+Question type Multiple choice (1 answer possible)

+Rationale This item assesses the ability and the extent of the digital public service to consume multilingual data, information and knowledge from multilingual environments.

 This item examines a technical behavioral interoperability manifestation of the digital public service consuming data, information and knowledge (in terms of performance).
 This item is compliant with the EIRA ABB machine translation service.

 Question To what extent does the digital public service consume multilingual data, information and knowledge?
-The digital public service consumes data, information and knowledge in only one language The digital public service consumes certain data, information and knowledge in some of the officially recognised languages by the public administration consuming the digital public service The digital public service consumes certain data, information and knowledge in all officially recognised languages by the public administration consuming the digital public service The digital public service consumes certain data, information and knowledge in all officially recognised languages by the public administration consuming the digital public service The digital public service consumes all data in all officially recognised national languages, as well as in English, French and German The digital public service consumes all data, information and knowledge in all EU officially recognised languages Examples The national business register consumes data from national portals only in the national language The Publications office of EU consumes public procurement notices from all the Member States in all official EU languages Question logic Next question
+The service consumes data, information and knowledge in only one language The service consumes certain data, information and knowledge in some of the officially recognised languages by the public administration consuming the service The service consumes certain data, information and knowledge in all officially recognised languages by the public administration consuming the service The service consumes all data in all officially recognised national languages, as well as in English, French and German The service consumes all data, information and knowledge in all EU officially recognised languages Not applicable or not necessary (according to the scope of the service) No answer

+Examples The national business register consumes data from national portals only in the national language The Publications office of EU consumes public procurement notices from all the Member States in all official EU languages

+Question logic Next question

 Maturity scoring: The overall weight of this area in the total maturity score is 30%.
-For more information, please see section 7.3.
+For more information, please see $\underline{\text{section 7.3}}$.